potassco/clinguin/README.md

 ### Syntax

 For the development it is useful to know which elements, attribute-keys and -values are available.
-For this you can hit: `clinguin client --gui-syntax` for an overview and `clinguin client --gui-syntax-full` for a detailed list and description of the available widgets.
+For this you can hit: `clinguin client --gui-syntax` for an overview and `clinguin client --gui-syntax-full` for a detailed list and description of the available ui.

 ### Help